Dynamics 365 Field Service: The Enterprise Guide to Implementation, Scheduling Optimization, and AI-Powered Service

 How much does Dynamics 365 Field Service cost?

-Contact EPC Group for current licensing.
-Field Service is licensed per user per month, with add-on pricing for RSO and Copilot for Dynamics 365.
-EPC Group provides license optimization as part of every Field Service engagement to minimize total licensing cost.
+Contact EPC Group for current licensing information.
+Field Service is licensed on a per user, per month basis.
+There is additional pricing for RSO and Copilot for Dynamics 365.

 How long does a Field Service implementation take?